Charlie The Botanic Horticulturalist

 She feels artistic expression is the key to one's soul.
 Kim tries to reflect this in her artwork by connecting her inner world with her outer world.
 Her love of culture, nature, colour, texture and the unknown is captured in her diverse style of painting and sculpting.

 Charlie, The Botanic Horticulturist was created for a travelling exhibition to the Royal Botanic Garden Sydney in October/November 2019.
-During that time, around one million people said Hi to 22 Hello Koalas sculptures.
-Charlie will be going to Mt Annan Botanic Garden in Campbelltown in April 2021.
-Also at the Hello Koalas Tree House is Wollemia, also created by artist Lisa Burrell for the Royal Botanic Garden Sydney.
-Both Hello Koalas sculptures are planned for an exhibition at Mt Annan Botanic Garden in Campbelltown in April 2021.
+During that time, around one million people said Hi to 22 Hello Koalas sculptures including Charlie.
+Charlie also visited the Hello Koalas travelling exhibition to Mt Annan Botanic Garden in Campbelltown in April 2021.
+Charlie is spending the summer months now at Harold Vickery & Son in Port Macquarie's industrial estate surround by some beautiful leather products.
+There are also some great local producers in the neighbourhood including Peak Coffee.